Back to School Lunches!

-- Review the lunch menus to get an idea of what’s being offered at your child’s school.
+- School meal programs can provide much of what children need for health and growth.
+However, it’s important to help children make wise choices from what is served.
+Review the lunch menus to get an idea of what is being offered at your child’s school.
 Ask your kids what they ate.
-If they chose the salad bar, did they eat the veggies or just the croutons?
+If they got the salad bar, did they eat the veggies or just the croutons?
 Did they toss the fruit that came with the pizza?
 Use this as a chance to talk about nutritional basics.

 - Pack a fruit and a veggie.
 Both will be more likely to be eaten if cut into pieces.